Mapping the Genetisphere

 2. Try out a boat load of compounds

 We screen compounds on our disease models, and gather massive amounts of chemical and physiological response data.

 Data will fuel our predictive engine to identify high-potential drug candidates for specific patient mutations.

 We collaborate with BioPharma and partner with patients to turn Perlara drug candidates into precision treatments for rare and common diseases.

-So far we have identified at least 250 single-gene diseases that fit the Perlara Platform.
-Each of these diseases is caused by an ancient gene that also contributes to common disease risk.
-Our first PerlQuest™, Niemann-Pick C (NPC) disease, could lead to therapies for common neurodegenerative diseases.
+Most of the approximately 4,000 single-gene diseases fit the Perlara Platform.
+Many of these diseases are caused by an ancient gene that also contributes to common disease risk.
+Our first PerlQuest™, Niemann-Pick Type C (NPC) disease, could lead to therapies for common neurodegenerative diseases.
 Learn more about PerlQuests on our FAQs page.

 Does it really work?

 Science updates from our Blog